 2. Four Seasons Hotel Buenos Aires

 Our best hotel choice in Buenos Aires is the luxurious Four Seasons Hotel Buenos Aires on the edge of Recoleta, one of the city’s most historic neighborhoods with tree-lined Avenues lined with French architecture and appealing cafés and high-end boutiques. this is the ultimate city hotel in South America and is packed full of character.

-White and grey marble adorn the foyer walls and floor and artwork and installations have horse, wine and tango themes.
+White and grey marble adorn the foyer walls and floor and artwork and installations have horse, wine, and tango themes.
 These works of art can be found throughout the hotel.
-Rooms are classic and historic with many original features including original fireplaces and high ceilings with chandeliers.
+The rooms are classic and historic with many original features including original fireplaces and high ceilings with chandeliers.
 Suites feel like they have stepped out of a Parisien Palace.
 Bathrooms are modern and swish with marble and L’Occitane toiletries.
 Immerse yourself completely in the setting by staying in their seven La Mansión suites, which are decorated in French style with carefully chosen antiques.

 The outdoor pool here is smart and flanked by loungers, ideal for enjoying the Argentinian sunshine.
 Cielo Spa offers wine massages and backrubs to the background of Argentine Tango.